twobombs/qrackmin/README.md

 - ### Qrackmin:CUDA -  a minimum Qrack@CUDA

-This container image is meant to be used with Single node or Clustered NV-link enabled GPUs
+This container image is meant to be used with Single node or Clustered NV-link enabled GPUs; use --privileged in docker

 Windows users should install Docker Desktop, WSL2 - Ubuntu 22.04 and CUDA with docker.io to run this on-par with Linux